metayeti/YABS.js/README.md

 // #endif
 ```

-Note that `-debug` is not the actual variable, but an entry defined in the `"variables"` part of the build instructions JSON.
+Note that `-debug` is not the actual variable, but an entry defined in the `"variables"` entry inside sources listing of the build instructions JSON.
 This entry defines the variables and their values used for this build.

-Another feature you can use with the preprocessor is includes:
+Another feature you can use with the preprocessor are external file includes:

 ```JS
 // #include "path/to/file.js"
 ```

-Sometimes, you may wish to use just includes and don't have any use for variables.
-By default, YABS.js will skip the preprocessor step.
-If you only use includes and not variables, then you need to force the use of preprocessor with `--preprocess`.
+If you want to use just includes without variables, you have to invoke the preprocessor manually.
+(By default, YABS.js will skip the preprocessor step unless variables are invoked.)
+You can force the use of preprocessor with `--preprocess`.
 Alternatively, use an unused variable parameter (for example, `-p` for "preprocess").
 This will have the same effect of triggering the use of the preprocessor.

 ### 5. Batch building